 To suggest a building for listing you will need to contact Historic England.

-Historic England's criteria for these and examine whether the building is suitable for listing against the criteria and then make a recommendation to the Secretary of State.
+Historic England examine whether the building is suitable for listing against their own criteria.
+If the building is of national importance and worthy of listing they will determine what grade is suitable and make a recommendation to the Secretary of State.